duckdb/duckdb-web/_posts/2024-12-06-duckdb-tpch-sf100-on-mobile.md

 A few weeks ago, we set out to perform a series of experiments to answer two simple questions:

 1. Can DuckDB complete the TPC-H queries on the SF100 data set when running on a new smartphone?
-2. If so, can a run finish in less than 400 seconds – i.e., faster than the results in the research paper that originally introduced vectorized query processing?
+2. If so, can DuckDB complete a run in less than 400 seconds, i.e., faster than the system in the research paper that originally introduced vectorized query processing?

 These questions took us on an interesting quest.
 Along the way, we had a lot of fun and learned the difference between a cold run and a _really cold_ run.